Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 Many of these stories had nothing to do with Russia—or politics at all.
 Instead, stretching back to 2014, Abrams’ account built up an image of a straight-talking, no-nonsense, viral-tweet-writing young American woman.
 She was featured in articles as diverse as “the 15 funniest tweets this week” to “#FeministAMovie Proves Why Twitter Can’t Have Nice Things.”
 Then, once she built her following, she would push divisive views on immigration, segregation, and Donald Trump, especially as the 2016 election loomed.

-Abrams’ pervasiveness in U.S. news outlets shows just how much impact Russia’s troll farm had on American discourse in the run-up to the 2016 election—and illustrates how Russian talking points can seep into American mainstream media without even a single dollar spent on advertising.
+Abrams’ pervasiveness in American news outlets shows just how much impact Russia’s troll farm had on American discourse in the run-up to the 2016 election—and illustrates how Russian talking points can seep into American mainstream media without even a single dollar spent on advertising.

 Remnants from some of Abrams’ most elaborate conspiracies and xenophobic opinions still remain in replies from celebrities sparring with—or agreeing with—her account.

-Roseanne Barr responded to one of Abrams’ tweets on February 2, 2016 to call a common enemy “pro-pedophile.”
-Abrams’ tweet earlier in the day about a Saudi Arabian Starbucks went viral, meriting pickup from the Telegraph and Russia Today, and even a response from Starbucks’ corporate Twitter account.
+Roseanne Barr responded to one of Abrams’ tweets on Feb.
+2, 2016, to call a common enemy “pro-pedophile.”
+Abrams’ tweet earlier in the day about a Saudi Arabian Starbucks went viral, meriting pickup from The Telegraph and Russia Today, and even a response from Starbucks’ corporate Twitter account.

-Barr elaborated in a tweet later in the month, saying “dems repubs libertarians indies (and) greens black white yellow red-all religions (sic)” are “#PEDOPHILES.”
+Barr elaborated in a tweet later in the month, saying “dems repubs libertarians indies greens, black white yellow red-all religions” are “#PEDOPHILES.”

-Even Michael McFaul, the former U.S. Ambassador to Russia and an expert in Russian propaganda, got into a number of Twitter spats with Abrams.
+Even Michael McFaul, the former U.S. ambassador to Russia and an expert in Russian propaganda, got into a number of Twitter spats with Abrams.
 McFaul responded to Abrams’ posts in 10 separate months between February of 2015 and August of 2016.

 Before they knew the account was run by paid disinformation agents, Abrams’ ahistorical slavery revisionism irked journalists and historians alike.